ttkniep/copilot-training-python/README.md

 ## Project Structure
 - `src/`: Contains the implementation of the temperature sensor and serial port.
 - `tests/`: Contains unit tests for the project.

-## Running the Application
-To use the `CustomSerialTemperatureSensor`, import it in your Python script and provide a `SerialPort` instance.